micmurawski/poetry-plugin-lambda-build/README.md

-  docker_network             The name of the network this container will be connected to at creation time docker_network_disabled    Disable networking ex. docker_network_disabled=0 docker_network_mode        Network_mode package_install_dir        Installation directory inside zip artifact for single zip package layer_install_dir          Installation directory inside zip artifact for layer zip package function_install_dir       Installation directory inside zip artifact for function zip package
+  docker_network             The name of the network this container will be connected to at creation time docker_network_disabled    Disable networking ex. docker_network_disabled=0 docker_network_mode        Network_mode docker_platform            Platform in the format os[/arch[/variant]].
+Only used if the method needs to pull the requested image. package_install_dir        Installation directory inside zip artifact for single zip package layer_install_dir          Installation directory inside zip artifact for layer zip package function_install_dir       Installation directory inside zip artifact for function zip package